zoma00/E-commerce-s-emi.netlify-Site/README.md

 This project is an E-commerce platform that provides a comprehensive API for managing products, categories, orders, and order items.
 Built using Django and Django REST framework, this site allows for efficient management of an online store.

+## Features

+- User authentication and management
+- Product catalogue with filtering options
+- Order processing and management
+- Responsive design for mobile and desktop

+## Technologies Used

+- Django
+- Django REST Framework
+- Heroku for deployment
+- PostgreSQL for the database

 ## API Endpoints